ayoola-solomon/react-form-fields/README.md

-# Form-Fields
+# Form-Fields-React

 > Form Fields rendering engine

-Form-Fields is a component that easily lets you render form fields into rows and column which you can drop it into your existing project.
+Form-Fields-React is a component that easily lets you render form fields into rows and column which you can drop it into your existing project.

 It's a plug and play component that'll fit in your workflow if your using standalone React/Formik/Redux-Form.